Food For Hungry Minds

 How does Food For Hungry Minds spend its money?

 Food For Hungry Minds directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Food For Hungry Minds tax-deductible?